Rama Varma XV: Reign

-Rama Varma was appointed a Knight Commander of the Order of the Star of India (KCSI).
+In 1897, Rama Varma was appointed by British government as a Knight Commander of the Order of the Star of India (KCSI).
+He was the ruler when Viceroy Lord Curzon visited kingdom of Cochin in 1900.
 In January 1903 he attended the Delhi Durbar to commemorate the accession to the throne of King Edward VII, and he received the Delhi Durbar Medal.
-In the accompanying 1903 Durbar Honours he was promoted to a Knight Grand Commander of the Order of the Star of India (GCSI).
+In the accompanying 1903 Durbar Honours he was promoted by British government as a Knight Grand Commander of the Order of the Star of India (GCSI).
+In 1906, Rama Varma visited Prince and Princess of Wales in Madras and later received a return visit from them.

 Rama Varma abdicated the throne in 1914.
 He died in January 1932 at his summer residence in Thrissur.
 He was cremated with full state honours in the premises of his home.
 Both his palace and resting place are now situated in the premises of Sree Kerala Varma College, made by and named after Kerala Varma VII.
 His name was given to several educational institutions in the Cochin state like the one in Vadavucode named Rajarshi Memorial Higher Secondary school Vadavucode and Rajarshi Memorial Higher Secondary school, Alloor.